Wednesday 7-9pm *Runs 1 term a year, starting in September*

 Etch-A-Sketch on June 25th from 2-6pm.
 Learn to write and perform in your own comedy sketches.

 See our latest flyer here for upcoming masterclasses!
-THE TUTOR:

 Kirsty has been acting from before she was even ten, performing both on stage and screen.
 She studied Acting and then Musical Theatre at Edinburgh’s Telford college gaining a Higher National Certificate in each.
 Kirsty then went on to study Drama and Performance and started teaching drama alongside her studies.
 She has since taught for Edinburgh Acting School, Scottish Youth Theatre, Stagecoach Performing Arts, Brunton Youth Theatre, East Lothian Youth Theatre and many more teaching both adults and children in the UK and abroad.
 Kirsty also directs and writes alongside teaching and continues to keep her passion for the art very much alive.